DOCUMENT TSC-2026/B29 · BLOG POST 29, ENTERPRISE INNOVATION · REV. 01

 I advise enterprise commerce teams on build, buy, and partner decisions.
 Early Shopify employee, operator across multiple categories, Fortune 500 advisor.
 The form takes two minutes.

-Start the conversation
+Start a conversation

-Real partnership — where two organizations bring complementary assets to a shared commercial objective, share both investment and return, and build the relationship over time — works when both parties have something the other genuinely needs and cannot easily acquire independently.
+Real partnership, where two organizations bring complementary assets to a shared commercial objective, share both investment and return, and build the relationship over time, works when both parties have something the other genuinely needs and cannot easily acquire independently.
 A brand with distribution and a startup with technology is a classic genuine partnership structure.
-A brand that "partners" with an agency to outsource execution is not a partnership — it is a vendor relationship with better language.
+A brand that "partners" with an agency to outsource execution is not a partnership, it is a vendor relationship with better language.

 The partner model works best in three specific commerce situations.
 First, channel expansion: when the organization wants to enter a channel where a specialist partner has established relationships and operating infrastructure that would take years to build.
 Second, capability access: when the capability required is genuinely emerging and the best way to access it is to invest in or partner with the startup building it, rather than waiting for the technology to mature to a level where it can be bought.
 Third, distribution scale: when the partner's customer reach provides a multiplication of the organization's own reach that cannot be replicated through any other means within the relevant timeframe.